 - Concept Album: At War with Reality is one that is based on a literary genre known as magic realism while To Drink From the Night Itself is inspired by Peter Weiss' novel The Aesthetics of Resistance.

 - Death Metal: The Red in the Sky is Ours and With Fear I Kiss the Burning Darkness are straight-up death metal albums.
 They also border on Technical Death Metal, though the band wasn't a particularly big influence on tech-death compared to say, Death, Atheist and Cynic.

 - Follow the Leader: Name a melodeath or metalcore band that came after Slaughter of the Soul.
 They will almost definitely have tried to "expand upon the legacy of the album".

 - Last Chorus Slow-Down: Songs "Cold" and "Unto Others" almost resemble this, only that it's not exactly the "chorus" they slow down for.
 Still epic bridges (unless you're not into Slaughter Of The Soul).

 - Metal Scream: Tomas Lindberg's vocals are a solid Type 3, though his work with The Lurking Fear is somewhere between a Type 1 and a Type 2.

 - Melodic Death Metal: Trope Maker, along with In Flames and Dark Tranquillity.

-- Mohs Scale of Rock and Metal Hardness: Early material is a low 10; the three melodeath albums are 9.
+- Mohs Scale of Rock and Metal Hardness: Early material is a low 10; the four melodeath albums are 9.

 - Signature Style: Harmonized dual guitar riffs involving lots of chugging and heavy grooves and throat-cracking, very pissed-off screams, set to typical blastbeat-led Death Metal drumming.
 Of the three big melodeath bands, they were the heaviest and the most rhythmic.